ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Room and Board Costs at University of Missouri

-Meal-plan costs may vary depending on the numnber of meals you intend to eat on-campus
+Meal-plan costs may vary depending on the number of meals you intend to eat on-campus

-How Much Do Books Cost at University of Missouri?
+Cost of Books at University of Missouri

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
 The real cost of books depends on the courses you take and the materials required.
-To save money, many students choose to use books from the library or buy books from students who have already taken the course.
+To save money, many students choose to use books from the library or buy used textbooks and materials.

 Yearly Fees

-The majority of colleges charge some yearly fees to help cover the cost of facilties, like the library, gym and computer labs.
+Most schools charge some yearly fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.

 Transportation costs